Research

 In cooperation with Saadia Muzaffar, co-founder TechGirls Canada.
 I also serve as the Academic Lead at TechGirls Canada.

-Funding Sources: 1) The Department of Women And Gender Equality (WAGE); 2) MITACS Accelerate; 3) the Institute of Gender + The Economy (GATE) at the Rotman School of Management.
+Funding Sources: 1) The Department of Women And Gender Equality (WAGE); 2) MITACS Accelerate (Economic Resilience Research Fund); 3) the Institute of Gender + The Economy (GATE) at the Rotman School of Management.

 Among university graduates in Canada aged 25 to 34, immigrant women are twice as likely to have a STEM (Science, Technology, Engineering, Math) degree as Canadian-born women (23% versus 13%).
 Yet, immigrant women face some of the highest levels of labour market challenges in Canada across indicators, including: unemployment rate, wage gap, part-time employment, and low-income rate.
 We seek to document the complex gendered “work-finding” hurdles for immigrant women in STEM fields in order to begin examining the Loss on Investment (LOI) being absorbed by the Canadian economy due to this untapped talent.